 In the design of composite structures for durability and damage tolerance, the primary concerns are out-of-plane failures, such as delamination, material degradation associated with environment, stability under compression loading, large degree of scatter in fatigue life, and bearing failure of joints.
-This article presents introductory discussion on fatigue damage process, methodologies assessing fatigue behavior, and life prediction models.
+This article presents an introductory discussion on the fatigue damage process, methodologies assessing fatigue behavior, and life prediction models.
 It describes the damage mechanisms introduced for a quasi-isotropic laminate under tension-compression fatigue loading.
 Delamination is a critical issue in fatigue and generally results from high interlaminar normal and shear stresses.
 The article schematically illustrates the structural elements in which high interlaminar stresses are common.
-It concludes with a discussion on the classification of fatigue models, such as mechanistic or phenomenological, for composite materials under cyclic loading.
+It concludes with a discussion on the classification of fatigue models such as mechanistic or phenomenological, for composite materials under cyclic loading.